alucryd/oxyromon/README.md

 Validates and imports ROM files into oxyromon

 ROM files that match against the database will be placed in the base directory of the system they belong to.
 Most files will be moved as-is, with the exception of archives containing multiple games which are extracted.
-Importing a CHD requires the matching CUE file from Redump.

 Supported ROM formats:
-- All No-Intro and Redump supported formats
+* All No-Intro and Redump supported formats
-- 7Z and ZIP archives
+* 7Z and ZIP archives
-- CHD (Compressed Hunks of Data)
+* CHD (Compressed Hunks of Data)
-- CSO (Compressed ISO)
+* CSO (Compressed ISO)

+Note: Importing a CHD requires the matching CUE file from Redump.

     USAGE:
         oxyromon import-roms <ROMS>...